hall-lab/speedseq/README.md

 ####Output

-`speedseq aln` produces three sorted, indexed BAM files:
+`speedseq aln` produces three sorted, indexed BAM files (plus their corresponding .bai index files):

 * `outprefix.bam`
   * The full, duplicate-marked, sorted BAM file for the library.
 This file may serve as input for `speedseq var`, `speedseq somatic`, and `speedseq lumpy`.